 Medically reviewed by Dr Helena Watson on 6th June 2020

 You are now ten weeks pregnant and might be starting to notice signs of a baby bump.
-Here’s what’s happening and what symptoms to expect at ten weeks pregnant.
+Here’s what’s happening to you and your baby and what symptoms to expect at ten weeks pregnant.

 How big is my baby at ten weeks pregnant?

-We’ve already spoken about this unpleasant side effect, but it’s a common one during the first trimester.
+This unpleasant side effect is a common one during the first trimester.